Jangle pop

-Etymology and characteristics
+Origins

 In the late 1970s and 1980s, prominent early jangle pop groups included Big Star, R.E.M., the dB's, 10,000 Maniacs, and the Smiths.
 In the early to mid 1980s, the term "jangle pop" emerged as a label for an American post-punk movement that recalled the sounds of "jangly" acts from the 1960s.
 Between 1983 and 1987, the description "jangle pop" was used to describe bands like R.E.M. and Let's Active as well as the Paisley Underground subgenre, which incorporated psychedelic influences.

-History
+Alternative/indie rock

-In 1979, the Athens, Georgia, group Pylon debuted with an "angular, propulsive jangle pop sound" that would influence fellow members of the Athens, Georgia music scene.
-An AllMusic summary of modern jangle pop describes it as a "pop-based format", but not mainstream, as the lyrics could often be "deliberately cryptic", and the sound "raw and amateurish" with DIY production.
+During the early 1980s, the genre was reconfigured by independent bands who enjoyed success on college rock charts and radio stations.
+This included groups such as R.E.M. and Let's Active, who emerged from post-punk scenes and appropriated the sounds of jangle acts from the 1960s, as well as the adjacent Paisley Underground movement, which incorporated psychedelic influences.
+AllMusic categorized jangle pop as a subgenre of alternative or indie rock while describing it as a "pop-based format", but not mainstream, as the lyrics could often be "deliberately cryptic", and the sound "raw and amateurish" with DIY production.
+According to music journalist Denise Sullivan, "all signs point toward the dB's reinventing 'jangle-rock,' before R.E.M. made it famous."

-Subsequent jangle-pop bands that arose in the 1980s were hugely influenced by the 1960s folk rock bands such as the Byrds, Richie Unterberger writes "The whole school of 1980s alternative jangle-pop bands, led by R.E.M., owed much to the Byrds in their ringing guitars.
-Around 1987 it seemed that every other week saw another album by R.E.M. imitators who might have been imitating the Byrds' 12-string guitars without ever having even heard the Byrds."
+The Athens, Georgia group Pylon, formed in 1979, influenced the local scene with what AllMusic contributor Jason Ankeny termed an "angular, propulsive jangle pop sound".
+In addition to R.E.M., English band the Smiths were a prominent early jangle pop group.
+Subsequent jangle pop bands largely imitated R.E.M. and, despite its foundations in 1960s folk rock bands such as the Byrds, groups were sometimes unfamiliar with the genre's 1960s predecessors.
+An article in Blogcritics magazine claims that, besides R.E.M., the "only other jangle-pop band to enjoy large sales in America were the Bangles, from Los Angeles", although the Bangles were at the time more closely associated with the contemporaneous, Los Angeles based Paisley Underground scene.

-New Zealand's Dunedin sound was a key scene of jangle pop.
+The Dunedin sound was a key scene for jangle pop.
 Bands such as the Chills, the Clean, the Verlaines, the Bats and Straitjacket Fits synthesised 1970s alternative rock and post-punk with jangle, and the scene soon spread to Auckland and other New Zealand cities.

-Between 1983 and 1987, "Southern-pop bands like R.E.M. and Let's Active and a California-originated subgenre named Paisley Underground incorporated psychedelic influences.
-An article in Blogcritics magazine claims that, besides R.E.M., the "only other jangle-pop band to enjoy large sales in America were the Bangles, from Los Angeles.
-While better known for their glossy hits like 'Manic Monday', their first album and EP were organic, real jangle-pop efforts in a Byrds/Big Star vein, spiced with a dash of psychedelia on their debut."

-Jangle pop influenced college rock during the early 1980s.
 In Austin, Texas, the term New Sincerity was loosely used for a similar group of bands, led by the Reivers, Wild Seeds and True Believers.